The City Arts Center

 It’s official: The City Arts Center has opened in the Griffith Building at 216 East Main Street in Downtown Round Rock!

-On view now: We are pleased to present “Chapters,” an exhibit by artist Linda Murray.
+On view now: We are thrilled to present “Chapters,” an exhibit by artist Linda Murray.
 Within this exhibition, the artist presents multiple series from her collection of works.
 Some about the passage of time, technology, nature, and beyond.
 Look for motherboards and QR codes intertwined with natural elements and other series of works that interrelate.
 All works are available for purchase in the City Arts Center.

 The exhibit title of “Chapters” has layers of meaning that extend beyond the exhibit itself: It’s our newest chapter in our new arts facility, and we are housed in the Griffith Building formerly home to the Round Rock Public Library.